hyPnOtICDo0g/4anime-sama/README.md

 ### Important:

-Recently, 4anime has changed their URL format & blocked multiple downloads, therefore the generator doesn't work anymore.
+Recently, 4anime has changed their URL format & blocked multiple downloads for several anime titles, but the ongoing ones are intact.
+The generator works only for the ongoing anime.
-Still, stick around and have a look at the code.

 ## Purpose